danecollins/pyawr/README.md

 **Python utilities for Microwave Office from AWR**

-It is possible to write scripts for AWRDE in something other than Visual Basic such as Python, Perl, C#, etc.  This article describes the setup for Python
+It is possible to write scripts for AWRDE in something other than Visual Basic such as Python, Perl, C#, etc.  This package create tools to make this easier and more pythonic.
-AWRDE is a COM automation server and any programming language that can perform as a COM client can be used.
-This includes most current programming languages such as Python.
-With Python you will need to install the win32com.client library.
-The easiest way to do this is to use pip.

-	pip install pypiwin32

-While this is the minimum setup, if you plan to do significant work in python you want to create the entire type library you will need to run makepy.py.
-In a command prompt

-	cd [python lib directory]/site-packages/win32com/client
+For help getting your python environment setup for COM, see [AWR Scripting in Python](http://kb.awr.com/display/SCRIPTS/AWR+Scripting+in+Python)

+Requirements for this package are defined in requirements.txt.

+### Installation

+To install this package use:

-	python makepy.py
+    > python setup.py install

-If you run this with the -v option it will indicate the name of the generated python file in case you want to look at it.
-These definitions will be loaded automatically when you connect to AWRDE.

 ### Testing your installation

 Here is a very simple python program that connects to AWRDE and writes out all the models in the software:

-	# This is a very simple python script that connects to AWRDE and
-	# dumps out the complete list of models
-	#
-	import win32com.client
+	import pyawr
-	awrde=win32com.client.Dispatch("MWOApp.MWOffice")
+	awrde, awrc = pyawr.connect()
 	for model in awrde.Models:
 		print model.Name

 ### Connecting to a Specific Instance of AWRDE

-Calling Dispatch("MWOApp.MWOffice") will connect to the first instance of AWRDE that was started.
-There are times when you want to connect to a specific instance of AWRDE which can be done by passing the class ID to Dispatch.
-You can get the class ID of a specific instance of AWRDE from VB Scripting with
+Calling connect will connect to the first instance of AWRDE that was started.
+There are times when you want to connect to a specific version, or instance of AWRDE which can be done by passing the version or class ID to connect as follows:

+**To start a specific version**

+   import pyawr
+   awrde, awrc = pyawr.connect(version='13.0')  # version is a string

+**To connect to a specific instance**

+To connect to a specific instance you need to get the instance id from AWRDE.
+The best way to get this is with a VB script of the following form:

 	Sub Main
 		Debug.Print MWOffice.InstanceCLSID